dsrestrepo/DF-DM/README.md

 ## Data

-This project uses 5 datasets.
+This project uses 2 datasets.
 You'll find instructions and code about to extract each dataset in `get_datasets.ipynb`:

 1. Gender Violence Dataset: A dataset of internet data such as social media or google searches, and satellite images to predict gender violence.
-The codes can be used to extract a dataset for other tasks.
+The codes can be used to extract a dataset for other tasks and cities.
 The codes to extrac the dataset are avaibale in: `datasets/violence_prediction`.

 * Satellite: To download the satellite images go to `datasets/violence_prediction/Satellite`.
 There you'll find the satellite extractor, this code uses the [Sentinel Hub API](https://www.sentinel-hub.com/develop/api/).
 Take into account that the satellite extractor requires the coordinates of the Region of Interes (ROI).
 You can use the file `Coordinates/get_coordinates.ipynb` to generate the ROI of your specific location.
 There is also a `DataAnalysis.ipynb` to assess the quality of the images.

 * Metadata: The labels are located in the directory `datasets/violence_prediction/Metadata`.
 The labels were downloaded from open public data sources through the number of police reports of domestic violence reported in Colombia  from January 1, 2010 to August 28, 2023.
 You can find information about the data sources in the `data_sources.txt`.
 Use the `get_dataset.ipynb` to preprocess and merge the data sources, and the `Data_Analysis.ipynb` to run a data analysis.

+* Internet data: Internet data is under `datasets/violence_prediction/Internet`.
+The internet data is composed of 3 sources: Google Trends, Media Cloud, and GDELT.
+The data is composed of the number of searches for the term "domestic violence" and violence in the same cities and time period.
+The data is also composed of the number of news related to domestic violence in the same cities and time period.
+The data sources are:

+    * Google Trends: The data was downloaded from [Google Trends](https://trends.google.com/trends/?geo=CO).
+The data was downloaded using the `get_dataset.ipynb` notebook.
+The data was downloaded from January 1, 2010 to August 28, 2023.
+The data is composed of the number of searches for the term "domestic violence" and violence in the same cities and time period.

+    * Media Cloud: The data was downloaded from [Media Cloud](https://mediacloud.org/).
+The data was downloaded from January 1, 2018 to January 1, 2023.
+The data is composed of the number of news related to domestic violence in the titles.

+    * GDELT: The data was downloaded from [GDELT](https://www.gdeltproject.org/).
+The data was downloaded from January 1, 2018 to January 1, 2023.
+The data is composed of the number of news related to violence indicators in the same cities and time period.

 2. [BRSET Dataset](https://physionet.org/content/brazilian-ophthalmological/1.0.0/): The Brazilian Multilabel Ophthalmological Dataset (BRSET) is a valuable resource designed to enhance scientific development and validate machine learning models in ophthalmology.
 With 16,266 retinal fundus images from 8,524 Brazilian patients, it includes demographic information, anatomical parameters, quality control measures, and multi-label annotations.
 This dataset empowers computer vision models to predict demographic characteristics and classify diseases, making it a pivotal tool for advancing research and innovation in ophthalmological machine learning.